Matthew Simpson, LMHC · Washington State · Telehealth

 Build the conditions that actually engage your nervous system — external structure designed around interest, novelty, challenge, and urgency, not importance and deadlines.
 This isn't about forcing neurotypical performance.
 It's about building the scaffolding that makes Self-led follow-through possible.

-Men's Work & NMMNG Integration
+Men's Therapy & NMMNG Integration

 For neurodivergent men, Nice Guy patterns often have a specific origin: decades of masking, chronic approval-seeking as a survival strategy, and the particular exhaustion of performing competence while suppressing authentic need.
 IFS reaches the parts actually running those patterns — the ones behavioral advice alone can't touch.